Want to know the secret on how to get rid of hip dips fast?

 Otherwise, you’ll become “skinny fat” causing your hips to sag even more unless you have some muscle to round them out.

-If you’re looking for ways to trim down your hips then a proper diet and the right exercise routine will be the key.
+If you’re looking for ways to trim down this part of your body then a proper diet and the right exercise routine will be the key.

 I know it can feel like you have an entire hole on the side of your hip.
 And it can feel very weird but it’s more than attainable to at least lessen the appearance of your hip dips.